theunnecessarythings/sr-lang/tools/nvim-sr/README.md

 require('sr').setup()
 ```

-When you open an `.sr` file, Neovim automatically looks for the grammar next to the plugin at `../tree-sitter-sr`.
+When you open an `.sr` file, Neovim automatically looks for the grammar bundled with this repository at `tools/tree-sitter-sr`.
 If it is not present, it falls back to the public `sr-lang/tree-sitter-sr` repository.

 To compile the parser with `nvim-treesitter` run: